chabala/brick-control-lab/README.md

 * as a library (e.g. no user interface, used by other programs)
 * usable from Maven (TODO)

+### Usage
+Refer to the Maven generated site for apidocs: https://chabala.github.io/brick-control-lab/

 ### Prerequisites to build from source
 * Java 8
 * Maven 3